GaloisInc/cryptol-specs/Primitive/Symmetric/Cipher/Stream/Salsa20.md

 ### Comments

-Once can visualize the quarterround function as modifying *y* in place: first y1 changes to z1, then y2 changes to z2, then y3 changes to z3, then y0 changes to z0.
+One can visualize the quarterround function as modifying *y* in place: first y1 changes to z1, then y2 changes to z2, then y3 changes to z3, then y0 changes to z0.
 Each modification is invertible, so the entire function is invertible.

 ```cryptol
 property quarterroundInverts y y' = y != y' ==> quarterround y != quarterround y'